dalenewman/Cfg-NET/README.md

 ##Feature Summary

+* easy
-* returns a list of configuration problems
+  * reports problems
-* allows for default values of attributes
+  * value defaults
-* reports incompatible attribute types
+  * value types
+  * value domains (or valid values)
-* reports missing required attributes (properties)
+  * required properties
-* reports missing required elements (collections)
+  * required collections
-* reports non-unique attributes as problems (within collections)
+  * unique properties within collections
+* advanced
-* supports flexible environments, parameters, and place-holders.
+  * flexible environments, parameters, and place-holders.

 This is all you need to know if you just want an easy way to configure your program.
+Just drop *NanoXmlParser.cs* and *CfgNet.cs* into your project, and you're good to go.

 If you need a more flexible configuration, continue reading.